laenzlinger/irgen/README.md

 # irgen
-IR generator for acoustic guitar pickup enhancement.
+Create IR files to enhance the signal of an acoustic instrument pickups.

 Library for creating Impulse Response (IR) files by comparing the sound of a microphone with the sound of the pickup.